djfdyuruiry/cnc-td-nco-mod/README.md

 - Add rules to toggle certain logic for specific scenarios (can build certain units etc.)
 - Add rules to toggle hard-wired truths (can't build temple or laser as GDI with nod con yard etc.)
 - Use new base/infantry functions created for Lua API to read more rules from file

+## Path to v1

+- ⚠ add armour and other missing rules
+- ⚠ add lookups for all rules in object definitions
+- ⚠ generate rules ini by reading defaults
+- ✓ test on non-dev machine
+- ⚠ create publish script
+- ⚠ publish alpha to steam workshop
+- ⚠ test workshop item on non-dev machine
+- ⚠ write full docs
+  - rules ini structure
+  - rule names
+  - valid rule values
+  - lua scripting api
+  - use id of workshop item in any path hints
+  - add weapon wiki links in docs
+- ⚠ publish v1 to steam workshop
+- ⚠ test v1 workshop item on non-dev machine

 ## Problems